Sharing twelve Free Christmas Knitting Patterns, perfect to use in your holiday home or for giving to others.

 These funny little knit gnomes are a great sock yarn stash buster and adorable Christmas decorations to boot!
 Gauge is not really important…use what you have your gnome will be sized accordingly.
-Imagine a whole family of these, sure-to-put-a-smile-on-your-face knit critters.
-You can knit patterns in their sweaters or embroider a design on afterward.
+Imagine a whole family of these sure-to-put-a-smile-on-your-face knit critters.
+You can knit patterns in their hats or embroider a design afterward.

 The idea for this Christmas Tree Pillow Pattern came to me recently on one of my recent road trips.
 I made my husband swing by a yarn store so that I could ‘create’ it in the car.
 I’m thrilled with how it turned out.
 It’s an easy knit, using just knits and purl to create the white-on-white Christmas tree pattern.
-I don’t know if it is the pom-poms or the embroidered glitter stars that give this lovely pillow that little oomph…maybe both!
+I don’t know if the pom-poms or the embroidered glitter stars give this lovely pillow that little oomph…maybe both!

-I do know that I had to wrest it away from my mom when she saw it.
-I’ve promised to sew her one for her very own!
+I know I had to wrest it away from my mom when she saw it.
+I’ve promised to knit her one of her very own!

 My friend Sherry has a way with needles…doesn’t she?
-This not so little Chunky Snowman looks like a fun knit and can be made even more personal with special colors and trim on his hat and scarf.
-Sherry also shows you how to make your snow fella stand up straight when he wants to slouch!
+This not-so-little Chunky Snowman looks like a fun knit and can be made even more personal with special colors and trim on his hat and scarf.
+Sherry also shows you how to make your snow fellow stand up straight when he wants to slouch!

 Imagine a tree filled with these sweet Fair Isle Christmas Tree Ornaments!
-Or what about knitting one certain ornament for all your family each year, so that everyone has the same ornaments you made as the years go by!
+Or what about knitting one certain ornament for all your family each year so that everyone has the same ornaments you made as the years go by?
 As my children grow and start their own trees, I see them doing that each year.
-This ornament knitting pattern is also a great way to perfect your Fair Isle knitting skills before tackling a larger sweater!
+This easy Christmas ornament knitting pattern is also a great way to perfect your Fair Isle knitting skills before tackling a larger sweater!

 This sweet knit Christmas Tree garland is another one of Sherry’s projects.
 She attached the knitted Christmas trees to a pom pom garland she already had, which reminds me of snowballs!
 In her words, ‘this is so easy!’